Bruce Lee's death has caused controversy over the years, as the circumstances surrounding it seemed just a little too unclear.

 Due to the fact that there was no external physical injury, Lee was given an autopsy, which found that his brain had swollen by 13 percent.
 Before doctors could release the results of the autopsy, Chow claimed that Bruce Lee’s death was from an allergic reaction to the painkiller he had been given.
 The autopsy report later claimed that Lee’s cause was, officially, “death by misadventure.”

-Unlike death by accident, death by misadventure implies that the death was primarily an accident, which occurred due to a dangerous, voluntary risk.
+Unlike death by accident, death by misadventure implies that the death was primarily an accident that occurred due to a dangerous, voluntary risk.
 Though Equagesic was not considered dangerous to take (though it was later discontinued), a forensic pathologist believed that the compounds in the painkiller caused the second cerebral edema.

 Those who believe in the Lee family curse believe that, of course, the Lee family was cursed, going back several generations.
 Of course, one Lee death does not a curse make, but two?
 Two is more believable.